somoskkhuates/somoskkhuates/README.md

 - 👋 Hi, I’m @somoskkhuates am a music producer
 - 👀 I’m interested in ... music studio, videogames, coding and relax
 - 🌱 I’m currently learning ... technologies
-- 💞️ I’m looking to collaborate on ... pretty womans, musicians, and workfull people
+- 💞️ I’m looking to collaborate on ... ing, musicians, and workfull people
 - 📫 How to reach me ... ferdinanddamnd on instagram

 <!---